 All the hype

-White box switching seems to be all the networking hype.
+White box switching seems to be all the ITBuilds hype.
 For some in-depth research, check out this podcast from packet pushers about ATT making its move into white box switching.
 Cisco is also committed to offering a decoupled version of IOS-XR from Cisco hardware to enable running their NOS on OCP (open compute project) compliant hardware aka “white box switching.”
 Fascinating stuff, but what’s the big deal?
 Well, I’m going to try and make a comparison.

 A Lego comparison